YingqiangGe/yingqiangge.github.io/_pages/about.md

 ## News
+* 2023-09-22 Our research on LLM-based Agents accepted by NeurIPS'23, Datasets and Benchmarks.
 * 2023-08-04 Our research on "Logistics Audience Expansion" accepted by CIKM'23.
 * 2023-07-17 Our survey on "Fairness in Recommendation" accepted by ACM TIST'23.
+* 2023-07-15 Our research on "User-Controllable Recommendation" accepted by ECAI'23
 * 2023-05-16 Gave a presentation "When LLMs Meet Domain Experts" at NEC Laboratories America.
 * 2022-12-02 Gave a presentation "Towards Fairer Recommender Systems through Deep Reinforcement Learning" at the Institute of Computing Technology, Chinese Academy of Sciences.
 * 2022-10-18 Our research on "Counterfactual Data Augmentation" accepted by WSDM'23.